Yellow Chili's

 Ingredients

-• 1 Fish, Black Pomfret, full fish cleaned & slit
+• 1 Fish, Black Pomfret, full fish cleaned and slit

 • ½ tsp Turmeric Powder